rachitnigam/rachitnigam.com/content/post/learn-to-fail.md

 _Have comments?
 [Email](mailto:rachit.nigam12@gmail.com) or [tweet](https://twitter.com/notypes) at me._

-[^1]: Yes, I am a walking PL cliché.

-[^2]: Michael Greenberg, one of our collaborators, continued working on this and has come up with some [nice results](http://shell.cs.pomona.edu/).

-[^3]: This eventually became a [paper](https://aaronweiss.us/pubs/ase17.pdf).

-[^4]: Researchers are people who sometimes work extraordinarily hard at the expense of their own health.
+Researchers are people who sometimes work extraordinarily hard at the expense of their own health.
 It is important to realize that your work is significantly less important that your health.

 [rehearsal]: https://dl.acm.org/doi/10.1145/2908080.2908083